-Recommendations generate a great chunk of revenue among the market leaders such as Amazon, Netflix, and eBay.
+Recommendations generate big revenue among the market leaders such as Amazon, Netflix, and eBay.

 Product recommendations by Bloomreach Engagement could be used in various placements:

-- Homepage: To show the webshop sells awesome products (or to reactivate, personalize, etc.).
+- Homepage: To show your online store sells awesome products (or to reactivate, personalize, etc.).

-- Category detail: To show the most popular items within the category that is currently viewed by a user.
+- Category detail: To show the most popular items within the category that are currently viewed by a user.

 - Product detail: To show alternatives for a currently viewed product by a user.

-- Basket: To suggest other relevant products to these already in the basket.
+- Basket: To suggest other relevant products to those already in the basket.

-- Email campaigns: To personalize email marketing strategies or just to show which products the given webshop is selling.
+- Email campaigns: To personalize email marketing strategies or just to show which products your online store sells.

 - Web layers, push notifications...

-To create a new RS in Bloomreach Engagement, you first need to build an engine using pre-built templates in Bloomreach Engagement.
+To create a new RS in Bloomreach Engagement, you first need to build an engine using predefined templates in Bloomreach Engagement.
 Go to

-+ button in the top-right corner and pick a suitable template for your Use Case.
-See the picture below for visual guidance.
+Campaigns > Recommendations > + New recommendation and pick a suitable template for your Use Case.
 Now you can create a new recommender system.

 Each template is discussed in the next chapters with examples of ideal setup.
 You can choose from the following list:

-- Rule-based model - a family of methods based on some simple heuristics (e.g. pure statistical approaches).
+- Rule-based mode - A family of methods based on some simple heuristics (e.g., purely statistical approaches).
 This computation is very quick and the model is ready to be used immediately.

 - Recommendations based on their past events.

-Example: Recommending alternative products for a product being currently viewed on the product detail page.
+Example: Recommend alternative products for a product currently viewed on the product detail page.

-- To index (mark as searchable) all of the columns which will be used in the recommendations catalog filter, e.g. active, category (note that you cannot change indexing after you import the catalog)
+- To index (mark as searchable) all of the columns that will be used in the recommendations catalog filter, e.g., active, category (note that you cannot change indexing after you import the catalog).

-- To set labels for columns image, URL, title, and price in order to see recommendations results in the single customer view and test tab of each recommender engine.
+- To set labels for columns image, URL, title, and price to see recommendations results in the single customer view and test tab of each recommender engine.